Pentair-Tyco Thermal Controls

 Heat tracing systems are often invisible, yet vital in certain industries.
 Using networks of sensors and control devices, these industrial control systems perform such tasks as keeping factory pipes and vessels at optimal temperature, preventing parking garages and sidewalks from icing over, and ensuring thermal conditions that keep long-distance pipeline contents flowing.

-Heat tracing industry leader Tyco Thermal Controls is building a third-generation heat-tracing system under its DigiTrace brand, scheduled for release later this year.
+Heat tracing industry leader Tyco Thermal Controls produced a third-generation heat-tracing system under its DigiTrace brand.
 The improved system features new devices that simplify deployment of heat tracing networks and ease integration with old ones, while holding down costs by “right-sizing” the levels of computing horsepower deployed on the network.
-Embedded databases are an important part of the new devices.
+Embedded databases are an important part of the devices.
 Tyco Thermal Controls chose to integrate McObject’s eXtremeDB in-memory embedded database because of its superior flexibility.

 The new DigiTrace technology includes the Communications Bridge, a field-based device that coordinates over 100 intelligent heat tracing controllers, networked via a custom communications protocol.
 The Communications Bridge is based on the Motorola ColdFire 5282 micro-controller running the uClinux embedded operating system.

 Another new features is the Gateway device that integrates legacy heat tracing networks with multiple new Communications Bridge-based networks.
 Capable of “seeing” thousands of controllers, the Bridge merges data from old and new systems and delivers the results to control rooms upstream.
 For these more intensive tasks, the Gateway uses a higher horsepower Intel Pentium-class processor running the QNX Neutrino real-time operating system (RTOS).